 The effort put into recovery is one of the variables that we believe truly sets the players that have longevity in the sport, apart from the rest.
 Every pro we either work or connect with has some sort of active recovery habit or movement practice that they're borderline religious in completing.

 An active recovery that provides a light sweat is one of the best ways to bring about the necessary blood flow to heal overworked tissues, and combat muscle soreness.
 It is inevitable that you will walk away in pain after a couple games during a tough season, so doing what you can to take care of yourself, and getting the therapy when you need it will be your best friend when trying to stay healthy.

 By now you should realize that training in-season is essential for hockey players.
 While a complete in-season program can have a variety of influential factors, a good Strength and Conditioning Coach can create the structure built around your schedule that allows to you to maintain and enhance your performance in-ice (if fact, we offer specialized "in-season training" programs here).
 If you're building your own in-season training program, here are a couple guidelines to keep in mind:

 - The 5 movement patterns (squat, hinge, push, pull, and core) should all be included throughout the week, with some single leg work included.

 - Big compound movements that work the system are a better use of your time than isolation exercises

 - Eccentric work should be done at least 2 days prior to games

-- Focus should be on proper movement patterns when maintaining strength and power, and accompany fast explosive exercises.
+- The focus should be on proper movement patterns when maintaining strength and power and accompany fast explosive exercises.